 Many linkages are possible, but most systems rely on linking people, places and things - each asset is identified as being in a specific physical location, and the responsibility of a specific individual.

-Systems track the original receipt of an item, and a clone function simplifies data entry, which can be done on a desktop or mobile handheld computer.
+Systems track the original receipt of an item, and a clone function simplifies data entry, which can be done on a desktop or mobile data collector.

 Because locations can be identified in a similar fashion, mistakes are reduced.

 Because all transactions are timestamped, and data entry is automated, (through the use of the barcodes and scanners), data integrity is high.
 Users can have a great deal of faith in the accuracy of the final reports.

 Disposal is tracked by the system, is fast, and is accurate.
 Specific notes can be attached, or standard client documentation can be easily integrated into the system.